dtomschitz/bingo-app/README.md

 ## Locally

 In order to run the different apps the repository obvisously needs to get clone and the required packages must be installed via `npm install`.
-Besides that [Docker](https://www.docker.com/), [Deno](https://deno.land/) and [NodeJS](https://nodejs.org/) are required in order to start the MongoDB, the backend and the frontend.
-For more detailed informations about how to start the frontend and backend take a look into the [Common Commands](#Common-Commands) section.
+Besides that [MongoDB](https://www.mongodb.com/), [Deno](https://deno.land/) and [NodeJS](https://nodejs.org/) are required in order to start the backend and frontend.

 ```bash
 $ git clone git@gitlab.mi.hdm-stuttgart.de:mwa/ss21/saturn.git